mrhgit/Miscellaneous/RaspberryPi_InfraredRemoteControl/README.md

 ### The Real Goal

 To cut to the chase, I wanted to be able to control my LG in-wall, air-conditioning/heating unit via the Internet (read "my phone") so that I could cool the apartment down (or heat it up) before returning home.
 This describes how I did that, with a little Sony TV remote control signal diversion.
 Why the diversion?
-Because I thought a Sony TV remote signal would be a common one that someone researching this project could use as in a cross-referencing manner.
+Because I thought a Sony TV remote signal would be a common one that someone researching this project could use to cross-referencing a different method.

 ## Intro